kritika27/kritika27/README.md

 🔭 I am open for a full-time React Developer job.
 Currently,I am working as a full-time React Developer in GlobalLogic.With expertise in React, I am working in MERN stack & TypeScript.

 🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
-Other skills on my bucket list for coming months are Photoshop, Scuba Diving and driving a car.🙂
+Other skills on my bucket list for coming months are Nextjs, Scuba Diving and driving a car.🙂

 👯 I like to write Tech Blog on DEV,post about ReactJS on Twitter based on my learning and experiences.
-I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together virtually.
+I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together.

-⚡ Fun fact: I like to sketch, write poems and try new hobbies in my leisure hour.These days I am pursuing Deutsch language certification from Goethe-Institut / Max Mueller Bhavan Bangalore.
+⚡ Fun fact: I like to sketch, write poems and try new hobbies in my leisure hour.These days I am learning German from Goethe-Institut / Max Mueller Bhavan Bangalore.

+👋 Available For: Full-time Frontend/React Developer role, Anchoring in Tech Conferences and Speaking in Tech Conferences/Tech Meetups.

 ### Available on: